Using essential oils in a bath is so simple and luxurious.

 Here are three popular ways to add essential oils to a bath:

-1. Add 5 drops of essential oil to a tablespoon (15 ml) of carrier oil, and then add this to your bath water.
+Add 5 drops of essential oil to a tablespoon (15 ml) of carrier oil or castile soap, and then add this to your bath water.

-3. Blend 5 drops of essential oil into 1-2 oz (28-56 gm) of bath salts and 2 teaspoon jojoba (Simmondsia chinensis).
+Blend 5 drops of essential oil into 1-2 oz (28-56 g) of bath salts and 2 teaspoons jojoba (Simmondsia chinensis) or castile soap.
 I like to use pink Himalayan salts, but you can use any natural salts that you like.
-All you have to do is drop your essential oils right into the salts and jojoba and stir.
+All you have to do is drop your essential oils right into the salts and carrier, and stir.
 Using bath salts means you’re also filling your bath with skin-nourishing nutrients and minerals in the salt.
 If you like a particular bath salt recipe, you can make more and store it to use more than once.
 I recommend only keeping a bath salt around for a few weeks before making a fresh jar.

 What essential oils in a bath are the most relaxing and skin loving?